Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

 The state also pledged support and fast-tracking for any projects in these zones.

-Two of the latest include what will be the world’s largest lithium-ion battery in the Hunter Valley with a staggering 1,200 MW capacity.
+Two of the latest include what is set to be the world’s largest lithium-ion battery in the Hunter Valley with a staggering 1,200 MW capacity.
 To put that into context, the first Tesla battery in South Australia was 100 MW in capacity.

 NSW has also given the green light to a hydro-powered battery in Albury at the Hume Dam, which will serve the local area as well as Wodonga in Victoria in times of need.